The Moonstone (1959 TV series)

 The Moonstone is a 1959 British television serial adapted from the 1868 Wilkie Collins novel The Moonstone.
 The series was made by the BBC and ran in 1959 over seven episodes.

 Cast and characters

+Series status

+Due to the BBC's archival policies at the time all 7 episodes were wiped and none of the episodes are thought to have survived.